P-p-H-d/mlib/README.md

 It shall be done once per type and per compilation unit.
 Not all functions are thread safe.

-The object oplist is expected to have the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default operators are used.
-If there is no given oplist, the default operators are also used.
+The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default operators are used.
+If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.
-It can have the optional methods INIT\_MOVE and MOVE.
+It supports also INIT\_MOVE if available.

 Example: